Geet-George/test-doc-pack/book/intro.md

 ## Feedback welcome

 This being a digital "textbook", we hope to continue improving the content here and provide you with the best form of resources for your learning.
-If you have any feedback, please feel free to email me at g.george@tudelft.nl.
+If you have any feedback, please feel free to email me at g.george@tudelft.nl or better yet, [raise an issue in the Github repository](https://github.com/Geet-George/test-doc-pack/issues/new).